topherhunt/cheatsheets/patterns/testing.md

 # Testing

 ## General philosophy

-- Tests should give cursory coverage of all code pathways, but shouldn't aim to check every little behavior that we're delivering.
-The primary purpose of tests is to sanity check the main code pathways and catch regressions. e.g. we test that a user can update their profile, but we don't care to individually check that each field in the profile form works.
-- The test suite does not replace manual smoke testing & sanity checks.
-- Aim for a consistent, well-organized, and easy-to-read test suite with a reasonable, even, and concise level of coverage.
-Don't aim for 100% coverage of every detail.
-But do add more thorough coverage for any logic or failure cases that you're specifically worried about.
+- Don't aim for 100% coverage.
+Aim for a *consistent* high level of coverage and a *predictable*, easy-to-navigate test suite.
-- The test suite should be structured intentionally and have a consistent approach & philosophy.
-It shouldn't be grown organically.
-An organically-grown test suite is messy, inconsistent, and hard to navigate.
+- The test suite should be structured intentionally, not grown organically.
+Maintain it at a consistent level.
-- Use helper methods / modules liberally to keep tests brief and readable.
+- Use helper methods & helper modules liberally to optimize for readability & conciseness in the tests.

 ## Controller tests

-Controller / request tests are the main focus of my test suite.
-There should be a test for every controller endpoint and for each main path available to it.
+- Are the most consistent & thorough testing boundary

-Tests should cover each pathway, and each important side effect, of each endpoint.
+- Should cover every endpoint, every pathway, and every important outcome / side effect

 ## Unit tests

-Test judiciously, focusing on non-trivial custom logic.
+- Test judiciously to cover any complex logic and any code you're particularly worried about

-In Phoenix, just testing each context's public API should be enough.
+- In Phoenix, just testing each context's public API should be enough.
+No need to test the contained schemas etc. directly.

 ## Integration / feature tests

-Feature tests are brief, high-level "client demos" that smoke-test each notable feature or area in the application.
-Structure each one as though you're giving a one-minute demo to Elon Musk: only show off the most important behavior, and keep it as brief as possible.

-Put each feature test in its own file.
-Generally there will be one (often multiple-paragraph) feature test per CRUD interface / major controller.

-Every feature test should start by navigating to the homepage.
-Don't navigate directly to other pages unless necessary.
+- Should cover each form, filling in then checking the result of *each field* (there's no other way to confirm that a form is wired up properly)
+- Should exercise any critical-path JS logic
+- Should always start from the homepage (so navigation is nominally exercised)
+- Should otherwise be as brief, minimal, standard, and boring as possible